How We Test: Our exclusive 5-point rating system explained

-In the interest of transparency, we want to disclose how we select weather stations and gadgets, how we test these devices,.
+In the interest of transparency, we want to disclose how we select weather stations and gadgets and how we test these devices.
 Many review sites don’t test the products; they rely on customer reviews to form their opinions.
 We do things a bit differently.

 How We Select What to Test

-By knowing how we test, consumers can make informed decisions about the weather stations they choose.
+By knowing how we test, consumers can make informed decisions about their chosen weather stations.

-Our methodology is clear: we explain in detail how we test every product we review to ensure transparency and trust.
+Our methodology is transparent: we explain in detail how we test every product we review to ensure transparency and trust.

 Weather stations and gadgets selected for testing meet our requirements for a standard feature set that we look for and often have standout features.
 We do accept devices offered for testing from manufacturers.
 We do not receive monetary compensation in exchange for reviews from manufacturers.
-Manufacturers have no say in how we test, and are informed of our process ahead of time.
-From time to time, manufacturers might purchase advertising through our ad partners or us.
+Manufacturers have no say in how we test and are informed of our process ahead of time.
+Occasionally, manufacturers might purchase advertising through our ad partners or us.
 We do not actively solicit companies to advertise on their reviews, nor do any ad purchases affect the outcomes of those reviews.

 Every product we consider goes through our rigorous testing process.